 It would make sense that the more you value happiness the more likely you’d be to obtain it.
 In pretty much any other domain, the more you value something the more likely you are to achieve it.
 The more you value health the more likely you are to exercise and eat well, for example.
 But, will trying to be happy actually make you happier?

 One study recruited women who had had at least one major stressful event in their lives in the last 6 months.
-Each took a survey with an array of questions to determine their stress levels, hedonic balance (positive emotion minus negative emotion), subjective well-being, psychological well-being and depression symptoms.
-The researchers found that valuing happiness was associated with a lower hedonic balance, lower subjective well-being, lower psychological well-being and more depression symptoms.
+Each took a survey with an array of questions to determine their stress levels, hedonic balance (positive emotion minus negative emotion), subjective well-being, psychological well-being, and depression symptoms.
+The researchers found that valuing happiness was associated with a lower hedonic balance, lower subjective well-being, lower psychological well-being, and more depression symptoms.
 Not surprisingly, higher stress led to less happiness.
-Interestingly though, valuing happiness didn’t negatively affect actual happiness in high stress situations.
+This could be one of the reasons people increasingly seek natural remedies that possess mood-enhancing properties, such as products offered by Kona Kratom.
+Of course, there are several ways to get improve mood, like taking time to relax by going on vacation or retreat.
+Gaming is another great example.
+The escapism provided by gaming and esports platforms can be quite effective in distressing.
+Interestingly though, valuing happiness didn’t negatively affect actual happiness in high-stress situations.

 Why does striving after happiness lead to less happiness and why does this only happen in positive contexts?
 Here’s how the researchers explained the process: